HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

 The beauty of automation is that you can run it as many times as you want.
 I develop the script that you can run it multiple times -- so if the script fails during the run, you can find the cause, fix it, and run the script again from the beginning.
 The cause for the failure could be some misconfiguration, wrong hostnames, IP addresses, usernames, or passwords.\
 Sometimes, it could be better to revert to this snapshot and start again with the correct configuration.

 The great part is that you only revert VMs with Kubernetes nodes, not Admin Workstation.
-The script, together with your custom configuration and parameters, is stored on the workstation, so you can quickly start again and let it deploy everything.
+Together with your custom configuration and parameters, the script is stored on the workstation, so you can quickly start again and let it deploy everything.

 ## 2. Enable MongoDB for Sametime Meetings usage
 Sametime Meetings stores some info into the MongoDB database.
-Since Sametime Community and Sametime Proxy also use MongoDB database, you use the same for Sametime Meetings.
+Since Sametime Community and Sametime Proxy also use the MongoDB database, you use the same for Sametime Meetings.
 It is the easiest way; if you go this way, do not forget to open the MongoDB port (from all Sametime Meetings nodes to MongoDB server) in your firewall.

 > **Note:** You can also decide to deploy a new MongoDB server dedicated just for Sametime Meetings.
 MongoDB installation is not part of this guide, but you can follow the detailed description in the official Sametime documentation.